eyp57/eyp57/README.md

 ## About Me

-🎓Hello I'm Eyyüp and JavaScript, average of Java beginner of Python and Php developer
+🎓Hello I'm Eyyüp and JavaScript, average of Java beginner of Php developer

 ### Other languages